 We tested the climber and it was able to hold up a member of the team on a 14.5-degree angle slope.
 It can do this with little strain staying together quite well.
 We have to next get it attached to the telescope elevator and test the side-to-side movement with and without a load.
-Once we do that and fix any problems with the current design, we should be able to have a complete sub assembly ready to be put on a final robot.
+Once we do all of and fix any problems with the current design, we should be able to have a complete sub assembly ready to be put on a final robot.

-smaller ones.
 Now the shooter and snail are fixed and ready for further testing.

 Thank you to all of our sponsors!
-Without your continuing support, we would not be able to compete each year and spread STEM in the greater Dayton area.
+Without your continuing support, we would not be able to compete each year and spread opportunity in our greater Dayton area.
 We are grateful to represent each one of you not only as sponsors to our team but also as partners to the STEM community.
-If you are a past sponsor, who has not spoken with members of our team for a checkup, please contact us and we can set up a meeting!
-BONDS 5811
+The year has just begun.
+Were ready to get started and if you are a past sponsor, who has not spoken with members of our team for a checkup, please contact us and we can set up a meeting!